Excelencia Policy Agenda-Affordability

 How can policy help Latinos afford a degree?

 Many Latino students adjust their attendance patterns to fit into a financial aid system not built for them.
-Now, the pandemic has resulted in decreased incomes, making it harder to pay for college.
+Recent economic challenges continue to make it harder to pay for college.
 The following would serve students broadly and would disproportionately benefit Latino students:

-• Strengthen the Pell Grant by doubling the Pell Grant and making it a mandatory program.
+• Double the Pell Grant and make it a fully mandatory program.

-• Improve Federal Work-Study by revising the federal campus-based aid distribution formula to more strategically support needy students nationally, and reducing administrative burdens to program participation, and increasing funding.
+• Revise the Federal Work-Study distribution formula to more strategically support students with high financial need, reduce administrative burdens to program participation, and increase funding for the program.

 Related Publications